 The Olympic games present an opportunity for people to rally behind their nation, both in terms of supporting athletes as well as wagering on them.
 USA residents can find multiple Olympics betting options through licensed USA sportsbook sites.
-The Olympics has historically been one of few times where citizens of all nations attempt to put aside our issues, opinions and conflict with each other and at least temporarily come together as a global force for good.
+The Olympics has historically been one of few times where citizens of all nations attempt to put aside our issues, opinions, and conflict with each other and at least temporarily come together as a global force for good.

 Best Online Sportsbook

-For Betting On The 2022 Winter Olympics
+For Betting On The 2020 Summer Olympics

-Fans of the 2022 Olympic games will find a strong selection of betting lines for the 2022 Winter Olympics at BetOnline Sportsbook.
+Fans of the 2020 Olympic games will find a strong selection of betting lines for the 2020 Summer Olympics at BetOnline Sportsbook.
 This sports betting site has been around since the early 90's and has become an authority within the sports betting industry.
 Not only do they offer a generous 50% match bonus up to $1000 for new bettors, they also offer a lifetime 25% match bonus up to $1000 on every deposit made for the life of your account.
 BetOnline is legally licensed in Panama City, Panama and is sanctioned to provide betting services to customers from around the world, including the US.

 Is It Legal To Bet On The 2020 Olympics?

-Details of the 2018 Winter Olympics
+Details of the 2020 Summer Olympics

 - Eastern Time: 14 hours